KaytJ13/chess/notes.md

 #My notes:
 -
-- Just test all the things
-- Then pass off with the TAs
+- Pass off with the TAs
 - Then you're done!!!
 Woo!